HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 Measure Phase in Six Sigma:

-This phase holds the second position in the DMAIC process of Six Sigma followed by the Define Phase.
-Now, after knowing the answer to your question of what is measure phase of Six Sigma, you will be interested in knowing its timeline.
+This phase holds the second position in the DMAIC process of Six Sigma, followed by the Define Phase.
+Now that you know the answer to your question about the measure phase of Six Sigma, you will be interested in its timeline.

 The Measure Phase is a process that extends to around 2 to 3 weeks on the project inputs.
-This phase pays attention to the collection of quality data.
-This becomes possible only with the involvement of the appropriate stakeholders.
+This phase pays attention to collecting quality data, which becomes possible only with the involvement of the appropriate stakeholders.

-In short, the Measure Phase is all about the foundation of the present process, validation of the measurement system, data collection, and spotting the process capability.
+In short, the Measure Phase is all about establishing the foundation of the present process, validating the measurement system, collecting data, and identifying process capability.

 Important Steps in the Measure Phase: